mozilla/mozilla-opennews/what/fellowships/partners/index.md

 ### Partnering with OpenNews
-Being  a fellowship partner is the most intensive way that OpenNews  collaborates with news organizations, but it is just one of [many ways  that we partner](https://opennews.org/getinvolved/newspartners/)  with news orgs.
+Being  a fellowship partner is the most intensive way that OpenNews  collaborates with news organizations, but it is just one of [many ways  that we partner](/getinvolved/newspartners/) with news orgs.
 Through our website Source and events like SRCCON, we  partner with news organizations and their teams to share their work.
 We  also host events called code convenings to help teams open source  projects.
-And each spring, we put a call out for applications from news  organizations that [would like to host a fellow](https://opennews.org/what/fellowships/partnerguidelines/).
+During the year, we put a call out for applications from news organizations that [would like to host a fellow](/what/fellowships/partnerguidelines/).